Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 An ambitious undertaking, the five-part Georgian style “Hampton Hall” became one of America’s most extraordinary country residences.
 Captain Charles Ridgely supervised every phase of construction and just as closely scrutinized its cost.

-For example, he allowed the cupola, or “dome,” as he referred to it, to be constructed in 1787 only so long as the price did not exceed the original estimate agreed upon in 1783.
+For example, he allowed the cupola, or “dome,” as he referred to it, to be constructed in 1787 only if the price did not exceed the original estimate agreed upon in 1783.

-The work on the Mansion progressed for seven years with labor by slaves, indentured servants, and free artisans.
+The work on the Mansion progressed for seven years, with slaves, indentured servants, and free artisans laboring.
 The family, who had other houses at North Point and in town, may have spent some time in the Lower House or farmhouse at Hampton to oversee the construction and close the ironworks.

 Hampton Mansion Farmhouse